DigiMatChem/paper-ml-with-lobster-descriptors/README.md

 Preprint available at ...

-The code has been written by A. Naik with contributions from Dr. Philipp Benner and ....
+The code has been written by A. Naik with contributions from Dr. Philipp Benner.

 ## Installation